Witch's mark

-A witch's mark or devil's mark was a bodily mark that witch-hunters believed indicated that an individual was a witch, during the height of the witch trials.
-The beliefs about the mark differ depending on the trial location and the accusation made against the witch.
-Evidence of the witch's mark is found earliest in the 16th century, and reached its peak in 1645, then essentially disappeared by 1700.
+A witch's mark, devil's mark or stigma diabolicum was a bodily mark that witch-hunters believed indicated that an individual was a witch, during the height of the witch trials.
+The beliefs about the mark differed, depending on the trial location and the accusation made against the witch.
+Use of the term is found earliest in the 16th century, and reaching its peak in 1645, but then essentially disappearing by 1700.

 The Witch or Devil's mark was believed to be the permanent marking of the Devil on his initiates to seal their obedience and service to him.
-He created the mark by raking his claw across their flesh, or by making a blue or red brand using a hot iron.
-Sometimes, the mark was believed to have been left by the Devil licking the individual leaving a death skull pattern in the skin.
+He is said to create the mark by raking his claw across their flesh, licking the skin to produce a death skull pattern, or using a hot iron to produce a blue or red brand.
 The Devil was thought to mark the individual at the end of nocturnal initiation rites.

 The witch's teat was a raised bump somewhere on a witch's body.
 It is often depicted as having a wart-like appearance.

+The term "witches' mark" is also used to describe marks carved into the walls of buildings to protect them and their occupants from evil due to demons, witches or the evil eye.

+Premodern understandings of bodily markings

+Before English Christendom, the ancient Greeks marked the flesh of individuals deemed to be morally depraved, such as criminals and enslaved people.
+These marks, called "stigma," would be manufactured through the burning or cutting of a deviant's skin.
+Per sociologist Erving Goffman, these stigma signified that a bearer was "a blemished person, ritually polluted, to be avoided, especially in public places."
+As Christianity became a dominant force in Europe, "stigma" adopted additional meanings, coming to be understood as proof of both physical maladies and divine grace.
+The stigma of witch's marks, however, were not seen as evidence of holy favor, but as indications of collaboration with the Devil.